-If your vehicle is not equipped with a slideout room keylock, then the ignition key must be placed in the on or run position to operate the slideout room(s).
+The ignition key must be placed in the on or run position to operate the slideout room(s).
 The park brake must be applied for the room(s) to run.
 Winnebago recommends running the engine whenever you run the slideout rooms in or out, the engine alternator should insure the rooms have adequate 12-volt DC power to operate correctly.

-SLIDEOUT ROOM TRAVEL LOCKS - ELECTRIC
+SLIDEOUT ROOM TRAVEL LOCKS - ELECTRIC -If Equipped